vdhanda4/recipe-ratings-prediction/README.md

-# recipe-ratings-prediction
-This project explores factors that influence recipe ratings using data analysis and machine learning.
+This project explores factors that influence recipe ratings